 - Bedtime: between 120 to 140

-- Any readings below 60-70 should be reported to your primary care physician and NBH.
+- Any readings below 60-70 should be reported to your primary care provider and NBH.

 2. Always have available either orange juice or another sugar containing beverage to counter act any hypoglycemia below 60 or 70.

-3. Your primary care physician will alter the dosages or stop the appropriate medications.
+3. Your primary care provider will alter the dosages or stop the appropriate medications.

 Usually when desired weight is reached and you resume a 1200 or more diet with carbohydrate limitations, you may require and increase some of your medications.
 We have found that many type II diabetics will even stop all their medications but will need to continue monitoring their blood sugars.
 Remember, you never cure diabetes but control it.